FlowFuse/node-red-dashboard/docs/user/template-examples.md

 ## File upload

 When building applications with Node-RED, there's often a need to process files for analysis.
 In such cases, we require a file upload widget which is not currently available.
-Fortunately, we can achieve this easily using the template node and Vuetify JS components.
+Fortunately, we can achieve this easily using the `ui-template` widget and Vuetify JS components.

-To do that we will use the `v-file-input` component which provides the interface for uploading files.
+To do that we will use the [`v-file-input`](https://vuetifyjs.com/en/components/file-inputs/) component which provides the interface for uploading files.

 ```javascript
 <template>